ejohnpaul/ArgoCD-project/README.md

 echo jsonpath="{.datapassword}" | base64 --decode

-# you can change and delete init password
+# You can change and delete init password